 So, is it legal?
 Yes, as long as investigators stay in a public space.
 This gets a little weird.
 For instance, they can record you on your property if they are standing on a public sidewalk.

-Long-term Disability after two years
+Long-term disability after 2 years in Canada

 Being approved beyond two years is not a guarantee that benefits will continue to age 65.
 The insurance company will continue to monitor your claim.
 It will ask for updates.
 You need to continue treatment when appropriate.